Kilo vs TagoIO: which IoT platform should you choose?

 Is Kilo a good TagoIO alternative?

-If you want a TagoIO alternative that removes the external network server and the transaction metering, yes: Kilo builds LoRaWAN and mioty network servers into every plan, prices in flat tiers, and adds an AI assistant that acts with confirmation, rule debugging with rollback, and a 3D building twin.
+If you want a TagoIO alternative — an IoT platform for device management and data visualization that removes the external network server and the transaction metering — yes: Kilo builds LoRaWAN and mioty network servers into every plan, prices in flat tiers, and adds an AI assistant that acts with confirmation, rule debugging with rollback, and a 3D building twin.
 TagoIO counters with 500+ device connectors, three scripting runtimes, and a bigger device count per dollar at the entry tier.

 Does TagoIO have its own LoRaWAN network server?